-Senate Bill 78, dubbed tobacco-free schools bill, would outlaw the use of all tobacco products, including electronic cigarettes, on elementary, middle and high school campuses, said bill sponsor Sen. Ralph Alvarado, R-Winchester.
+Senate Bill 78, dubbed the tobacco-free schools bill, would outlaw the use of all tobacco products, including electronic cigarettes, on elementary, middle, and high school campuses, said bill sponsor Sen. Ralph Alvarado, R-Winchester.
 He added that the ban would extend to school trips and school buses.

 “It is time for Kentucky to step up to the plate and protect its kids,” said Alvarado, who is also a physician.
 “Let’s get our children healthier.
 Let’s save taxpayer money.
 Let’s save some Kentucky lives.”

 He said 16.9 percent of Kentucky high school students smoke regularly compared to 15.1 percent of U.S. adults.